Skip to main content

 # Using configuration file

-npx @pagopa/dx-cli savemoney --config config.json
+npx @pagopa/dx-cli savemoney --config config.yaml

 # With verbose output and JSON format